-There are primarily two versions of the Akita dog that are most popular- the Japanese Akita and the American Akita.
+There are primarily two versions of the Akita dogs that are most popular in Asia and the rest of the world- the Japanese Akita and the American Akita.
 Though they share the same name, they do have slight physical and temperamental variances due to different breeding practices.

 Overall, the Japanese Akita is a bit more petite than its American counterpart.
 They typically stand up to 25 inches at the shoulder and can weigh up to 120 pounds.

 Having a slightly more streamlined appearance, the Japanese Akita Inu has an almost foxlike shaped head.
 Keeping with the head theme, their ears are more forward-positioned than those of the American Akita.

 The American Akita is slightly larger than its Japanese relatives.
 They most often stand at about 26 inches at the shoulder and often weigh up to 130 pounds.

 The head of the American Akita doesn’t resemble a fox-like its Japanese cousins but resembles that of a bear.
 They have an overall more bulked-up appearance, and their skin rests looser on their frame than the Japanese.